livz/livz.github.io/_posts/2017-08-09-exploring-prefetch-part-2.md

 In the [first part](https://livz.github.io/2017/06/29/exploring-prefetch-part-1.html) of this blog post we explored the way Windows stores information in the prefetch files, more specifically the loaded libraries and opened files.
 We saw how in some cases one could prevent this completely and no library traces will be present in the .pf files.
-Next let's check whether one could hide even the traces of a binar ybeing run from the prefetching process.
+Next let's check whether one could hide even the traces of a binary being run from the prefetching process.

 For a bit of context on the subject of prefetch files, check the first part of this blog or use your favourite search engine.